OWASP/CheatSheetSeries/cheatsheets/Docker_Security_Cheat_Sheet.md

 Docker socket */var/run/docker.sock* is the UNIX socket that Docker is listening to.
 This is the primary entry point for the Docker API.
 The owner of this socket is root.
 Giving someone access to it is equivalent to giving unrestricted root access to your host.

-**Do not enable *tcp* Docker daemon socket.** If you are running docker daemon with `-H tcp://0.0.0.0:XXX` or similar you are exposing un-encrypted and un-authenticated direct access to the Docker daemon.
+**Do not enable *tcp* Docker daemon socket.** If you are running docker daemon with `-H tcp://0.0.0.0:XXX` or similar you are exposing un-encrypted and unauthenticated direct access to the Docker daemon, if the host is internet connected this means the docker daemon on your computer can be used by anyone from the public internet.
 If you really, **really** have to do this, you should secure it.
 Check how to do this [following Docker official documentation](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-socket-option).

 **Do not expose */var/run/docker.sock* to other containers**.
 If you are running your docker image with `-v /var/run/docker.sock://var/run/docker.sock` or similar, you should change it.
 Remember that mounting the socket read-only is not a solution but only makes it harder to exploit.
 Equivalent in the docker-compose file is something like this: